CorentinB/radio_archiving/README.md

 # Usage

 ```
-./radio_archiving DURATION
+./radio_archiving <DURATION> <RCLONE REMOTE NAME (NO COLON)>
 ```

 DURATION can be expressed in s, m, h or d.
 Example:
 ```
-./radio_archiving 24h
+./radio_archiving 24h drive
 ```
 This command will archive 24h of radio, based on the urls.txt file.
-Then loop to another 24h, etc.
+Then loop to another 24h, etc, while pushing everything to our rclone remote named drive.

 # Testing urls